 Research shows: Your students will perform better in a supportive online learning environment.
-That’s why we put a highly-qualified, Michigan-certified instructor in every virtual course we offer and provide the mentors of our online learners with free training in best practices.
-It’s that simple, yet many online learning providers do not offer these critical supports to students.
+That’s why we put a highly qualified, Michigan-certified instructor in every teacher-led online course we offer and provide the mentors of our online learners with free training in effective practices.

 Many online course providers offer students a) no teacher at all, or b) a “teacher” who simply presents content, but does not offer students personalized feedback on their assignments.
 Here at Michigan Virtual, we want our students to thrive in their online courses, so we put significant effort into hiring highly-qualified, Michigan-certified teachers and training them in best practices for online instruction.